My Place Awards

 The My Place Awards celebrate community-led built environment initiatives that have transformed their locality.
 The Awards honour projects that have excelled in terms of design and community involvement/impact.

 Submissions for the My Place Awards 2020 are now closed.
 You can view the shortlisted projects here.
+You can also view a leaflet with details about all of the project entries here!

 What are the My Place Awards